 The Lion scout is the introductory rank to Cub Scouts.
 Lions (age 5) wear an official t-shirt and are then exposed to the Cub Scout Pack.
 After earning their Lion patch, they transition to the Tiger Cub rank and wear their first uniform.

-To begin his path to the Tiger Cub rank, the Tiger Cub (age 7 or in first grade) must learn the Cub Scout promise, the Cub Scout sign, and the Cub Scout salute.
-When he has learned these, he gets his Tiger Cub emblem, which is a tiger paw with four strings for beads.
-He wears the emblem on his right pocket.
+To begin his/her path to the Tiger rank, the Tiger (age 7 or in first grade) must learn the Cub Scout promise, the Cub Scout sign, and the Cub Scout salute.
+When s/he has learned these, s/he gets his Bobcat emblem.
+S/he wears the emblem on his right pocket.

-The Wolf rank is for boys who have finished first grade (or who are 8 years old).
-To earn the Wolf badge, a boy must pass 12 achievements.
-His parent or guardian approves each achievement by signing his book.
-When the boy has met all requirements, the Wolf badge is presented to his parent or guardian at the next pack meeting.
-During an impressive ceremony, the parent or guardian then presents the badge to the boy.
+The Wolf rank is for scouts who have finished first grade (or who are 8 years old).
+To earn the Wolf badge, a scout must pass 7 achievements.
+Their parent or guardian approves each achievement by signing his/her book.
+When the scout has met all requirements, the Wolf badge is presented to his/her parent or guardian at the next pack meeting.

 The Bear rank is for boys who have finished second grade (or 9 years old).
 There are 24 Bear achievements in four groups.
 A boy must complete 12 of the achievements to be a Bear Cub Scout.
 These requirements are harder and more challenging than those for the Wolf badge.
 When a boy has earned his Bear badge, he may work on electives to earn Arrow Points to wear under his Bear badge.

 After completing the third grade, a Cub Scout graduates with ceremony into a Webelos den.
-This is a special den for boys in the fourth or fifth graders or who are 10 years old.
-The Webelos Scout program is more challenging to the older boy.
-He works on the Webelos Badge and can earn twenty Webelos activity badges.
-As a fifth grader or at age 10 he may earn Cub Scouting’s highest award – the Arrow of Light.
+This is a special den for scouts in the fourth or fifth graders or who are 10 years old.
+The Webelos Scout program is more challenging to the older scout.
+As a fifth grader or at age 10, s/he may earn Cub Scouting’s highest award – the Arrow of Light.

 For more information on Cub Scout advancement see: